Our nationally-ranked cancer experts aren't just on our team. They're on yours. We're here for you during your treatment and long after. Learn More>

 - Brachytherapy – Inserting radioactive implants directly into the tissue to kill cancer cells

-- Bone Marrow or Stem Cell Transplant – The Kimmel Cancer Center at Jefferson is home to Jefferson's Blood and Marrow Transplant Program.
+- Bone Marrow or Stem Cell Transplant – The Sydney Kimmel Cancer Center at Jefferson is home to Jefferson's Blood and Marrow Transplant Program.
 In addition to autologous transplantation, where patients receive their own cells, patients can be treated using matched related donors, half-matched related donors or compatible unrelated donors.

 - Surgery – Removing the entire tumor, if possible, and some of the surrounding tissue.
 In many cases, doctors can remove the tumor, leaving the bone intact or grafting bone from another area of the body.
 In the vast majority of cases, Jefferson doctors are able to perform limb-salvage surgery so that our patients can continue to maintain their lifestyles.